-In January 2021, the Company formed Gladstone Sponsor and its subsidiary, Gladstone Acquisition.
-Gladstone Acquisition is a newly organized blank check company, referred to as a SPAC, that was formed for the purpose of completing an Initial Business Combination.
-While Gladstone Acquisition may pursue an Initial Business Combination target in any business or industry, it intends to focus its search on the farming and agricultural sectors, including farming related operations and businesses that support the farming industry, where our management team has extensive experience.
+In January 2021, the Company formed Gladstone Sponsor, LLC ("Gladstone Sponsor") and its subsidiary, Gladstone Acquisition Corporation ("Gladstone Acquisition").
+Gladstone Acquisition was a newly organized blank check company, referred to as a SPAC, that was formed for the purpose of acquiring, merging with, engaging in capital stock exchange with, purchasing all or substantially all of the assets of, engaging in contractual arrangements, or engaging in any other similar business combination with a single operating entity, or one or more related or unrelated operating entities operating in any sector ("Initial Business Combination").
+While Gladstone Acquisition could pursue an Initial Business Combination target in any business or industry, it intended to focus its search on the farming and agricultural sectors, including farming related operations and businesses that support the farming industry, where our management team has extensive experience.
 Gladstone Acquisition filed a registration statement on Form S-1 with the United States Securities and Exchange Commission (the "SEC") on February 9, 2021 to register an initial public offering of its securities.
 Following subsequent amendments, the S-1 was declared effective on August 4, 2021.
 On August 9, 2021, Gladstone Acquisition consummated its initial public offering (the "SPAC IPO") of 10,000,000 units (the "Units").
 Each Unit consists of one share of Class A Common Stock, \$0.0001 par value per share of Gladstone Acquisition (the "SPAC Common Stock"), and one-half of one redeemable warrant (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one share of SPAC Common Stock at an exercise price of \$11.50 per share, subject to adjustment.
 The Units were sold at an offering price of \$10.00 per Unit, generating gross proceeds of \$100,000,000.